Skip to main content

 vi editor is a default editor of all Unix systems.
 It has several modes.
 In order to write characters you will need to hit i to be in insert mode and then start typing.
 Make sure that your terminal has correct settings, vt100 emulation works good if you are logged in using pc.

-Once you are done typing then to be in command mode where you can write/search/ you need to hit
+Once you are done typing then to be in command mode where you can write/search/ you need to hit :w filename to write

 and in case you are done writing and want to exit